 The key test is, “do the terms of a ‘disguised employment’ apply?”
 This refers to when an individual is deemed an employee of the limited company or LLP.
 If so it is likely that these new rules will apply

 HMRC has provided simplified guidance, including the Employment Status Service tool to help engagers decide if a contract is for employment or self-employment.
 Answering the questions in the guidance and using the tools will give the engager HMRC’s view of the correct tax treatment.

 How will tax and NICs be accounted for?

 This is where it starts to get more complicated.
 The suggestion is that to work out the correct amount of tax and NICs, the engager will need to calculate an amount of deemed employment income (and earnings for NICs).
 This is the amount of the payment made to the intermediary, less any VAT charged.

 The new measure will require the public sector organisation, or the agency engaging the worker on their behalf, to obtain the necessary personal, company and tax information needed to operate Real Time Information (RTI) from the worker’s PSC.
 The balance is then to be included for RTI purposes and returned to HMRC in the normal way.
 The engager should operate all expenses and other allowable deductions and allowances as if this were under direct employment.
 Responsibility for paying employer NICs on the deemed employment income will also shift from the PSC to the relevant engager.

 Transfer of liability

-Where the public sector engager, agency or other third party applies the rules incorrectly due to the use of inappropriate or inaccurate information in assessing status, the Government has also consulted on where the liability for any unpaid PAYE and NIC will sit.
+Where the public sector engager, agency or other third party applies the rules incorrectly due to the use of inappropriate or inaccurate information in assessing status, the Government has also consulted on where the liability for any unpaid PAYE and NICs will sit.